Creator-Aaron/MNIST/README.md

 Second Architecture is a Convolutional Neural Network

-Third Architecture is a Tr
+Third Architecture is a Transformer Neural Network